Review & Approval Timeline

 - For proposals with cost share: 10 business days

 - For any proposal from a PI with little or no funding history: 10 business days

-Ideally, PIs will submit their proposals and routing forms 1-3 months in advance of the sponsor's deadline.
-Enter your sponsor's deadline into the Interactive Proposal Submission Timeline worksheet to get a sense of our recommended timeline.
+Ideally, PIs should submit their proposals and proposal routing forms 1-3 months in advance of the sponsor's deadline.
+Enter your sponsor's deadline into the calculator below or into the detailed Proposal Submission Timeline Calculator to get a sense of our recommended timeline.

-Lead time is counted from the moment a routing form is signed by the dean.
+Lead time is counted from the moment a Proposal Routing form is signed by the dean.
 Proposals which are not approved by the chair/dean/director have not received institutional approval for submission.

 All deadlines represent the amount of lead time necessary before the document is to be transmitted to the funding agency or private entity.
 In order to serve faculty members from all departments in a professional manner, the Office of Research must require that PIs follow the rule that all proposals be given to the Office of Research for review according to this schedule.
-PIs must submit a completed and fully signed UNO Routing Form with the grant proposal narrative or contract scope of work, along with the budget and budget justification.
-Staff cannot guarantee that documents which are late will be reviewed in time to meet required agency deadlines.
-Proposals for a particular deadline will be reviewed in the order which the college-authorized routing form is submitted.
+PIs must submit a completed and fully signed Proposal Routing Form with the proposal narrative or contract scope of work, the budget, and the budget justification attached.
+Staff cannot guarantee that late documents will be reviewed in time to meet required agency deadlines.
+Proposals for a particular deadline will be reviewed in the order in which the college-authorized routing forms are submitted.

 The Office of Research is responsible for obtaining the appropriate institutional signatures for documents that are submitted within the established policy.

-UNO requires a proposal review because they make commitments for personnel resources, institutional resources, and cash.
-The university reserves the right to refuse any award resulting from a proposal which was not fully reviewed and/or which does not support the mission of UNO.
+UNO requires a proposal review because the University makes commitments for personnel resources, institutional resources, and cash.
+The University reserves the right to refuse any award resulting from a proposal which was not fully reviewed and/or which does not support the mission of UNO.